The story that follows is told from my perspective. Everyone mentioned in this post has read and approved it.

 Here's a video to give you an idea of what it's like to work here!

 It's a wrap for the Selling Snipcart series.
+You can download the full comics below.
 I hope you enjoyed reading it as much as I did writing it.
 May your talent and luck meet sooner than later, friends.